-This year's Independent Pharmacy Awards have highlighted just how important independent pharmacies are to an NHS battling to stave off Covid-19, writes ICP editor Neil Trainis...
+The 2020 Independent Pharmacy Awards highlighted just how important independent pharmacies are to an NHS that battled to stave off Covid-19 during the height of the pandemicâ€¦

-Covid-19 has left a trail of misery in its wake but community pharmacy teams across the UK have put their lives on the line and continue to do so as the country embarks on a nationwide vaccination programme.
-There were some inspiring entries for this year's event and separating them was an unenviable task for the Awards judges.
+Covid-19 left a trail of misery in its wake but community pharmacy teams across the UK put their lives on the line to meet their patientsâ€™ needs.
+There were some inspiring entries and separating them was an unenviable task for the Awards judges.

-Take Best Supporting LPC (or equivalent body), a new category for the Awards this year, where three excellent LPCs - Community Pharmacy West Yorkshire, Avon LPC and Suffolk LPC - made the final shortlist.
-All have provided great support to their contractors during the pandemic and it was almost impossible to choose between them.
+Take Best Supporting LPC (or equivalent body) which was a new category for the Awards in 2020.
+Three excellent LPCs - Community Pharmacy West Yorkshire, Avon LPC and Suffolk LPC - made the final shortlist and all provided great support to their contractors during the pandemic.
+It was almost impossible to choose between them.

 Lindsey Fairbrother, who runs Goodlife Pharmacy in Derbyshire, was crowned Independent Pharmacist of the Year.
-She qualified as an independent prescriber, allowing her to provide her patients with some important services, and is pressing ahead with the roll-out of Covid vaccines.
-It is a “24/7” operation and “the hardest thing I've ever done in my life.â€
+She qualified as an independent prescriber and that allowed her to provide her patients with some important services.
+At the time, she was just starting to deliver Covid vaccines and she described setting up her vaccination clinic as a â€œ24/7â€ operation and â€œthe hardest thing I've ever done in my life.â€

 Shasha Eva Peng, a trainee pharmacy technician at Kellaway Pharmacy in Bristol, was named Key Staff Member for her dedication to her patients and determination to improve herself.
-She only came to the UK from China five years ago but has become an integral part of her team.
+She only came to the UK from China five years ago but had become an integral part of her team.

 Jackie designed a service for pharmacy staff to encourage referrals of patients with red flag cancer symptoms known as â€˜Not Normal for You?â€™ and that was delivered in 10 pharmacies in East Devon.
-She also developed a series of e-learning modules for pharmacy teams which have been published on the British Oncology Pharmacy Association website.
+She also developed a series of e-learning modules for pharmacy teams which were published on the British Oncology Pharmacy Association website.